 The New Jersey Department of Environmental Protection has

-issued a code orange air quality alert Tuesday for Southwestern
+issued a code orange air quality alert Saturday for Southwestern

 New Jersey.